Qlik-PE/Qlik-Cosmos-DB-ODBC-/README.md

 ![](./media/image17.png)

 ### Step 6.
-Add data and Generate Insights...
+Add data and generate Insights...

 ![](./media/image18.png)

 ### Step 7.
 Explore!

-By either using insights or directly building on the canvas, we can build our app exploring video games sales!
+By either using Insights or directly building on the canvas, we can build our app exploring video games sales!

 ![](./media/image19.png)